mahankarimiii02/Telegram-Session-Hijacking/README.md

 # Telegram Session Hijacker
 This project has two parts :
 1. Telegram Desktop session hijacker
-2. Telegram Web session hijacker
+2. Telegram Web session hijacker (has not been uploaded yet)

 For now, this project is written in PowerShell.
 I may rewrite it in other languages in the future.